WHO’S YOUR CONSERVATION CHAMPION?

 The ‘David Shepherd Conservation Award’ was launched last year in memory of our Founder, David, to commend remarkable contributions to conservation.
 This year we’re celebrating ‘Conservation Champions’ around the world!

-The winner will be announced at DSWF’s Winter Wildlife Ball at London’s The Dorchester on 9 November.
 The ‘Conservation Champion’ 2018 will receive a specially designed award trophy plus an iconic David Shepherd print and their project will also receive £1,000.

 The ‘Conservation Champion’ prize is kindly supported by Helen Clifford in memory of her father who loved David’s work and was passionate about wildlife.